upavadi/tng-wp-login/README.md

 ## Introduction
 This widget is designed to replicate the Wordpress login/log out task and also logs into TNG ( The Next Generation of Genealogy Sitebuilding )](http://www.tngsitebuilding.com/).

-Log In: User may login using UserName or User Email.
+- Log In: User may login using UserName or User Email.
 If UserName exists in TNG database, user is also logged into TNG.

-Password Reset: Wordpress Password-Reset
+- Password Reset: Some Password-Reset routines are re-written.
+Password reset is only allowed if the submitted email is in Wordpress database.
+If the submitted email is in TNG database only, email is sent to administrator with credential details and submitter is requested to await a response from the administrator.

+- Registration Form: A registration form is included.
+New registrations are entered in Wordpress and TNG User tables.
+    - In TNG,  user awaits Review.
+    - In Wordpress, user is allocated 'Subscriber' role.
+  For this to be effective, deselect Membership: Anyone can register in Wordpress Dashboard>Settings.

 #### WP-TNG Integration ####
 Integration is achieved by displaying TNG content within Wordpress wrapper.
 There are 2 main methods of acheiving this.